mvdwetering/ytmdesktop_remote/README.md

 Custom integration for Home Assistant to remote control the [YouTube Music Desktop app](https://ytmdesktop.app/).

-Status:

-* Mediaplayer seems to work fine
-* Unittests not done yet
-* `aioytmdesktopapi` dependency not available on PyPi yet, so need to install manually

 ## Features

 Exposes a mediaplayer to control a YouTue Music Desktop instance with the following features: